 3A Yanchep National Park:

 The Yanchep National Park Management plan is dated 1989-1999.
 As previously reported, the Park Management Plan is expired and needs considerable revising.
-There has been no further progress on this and CALM state that it is "on hold".
+There has been little further progress on this and CALM state that it is possible a draft may be circulated in April 2006.
 The Yanchep National Park Caves Advisory Committee meets bi-monthly to discuss local karst issues.
 It is still recommended that this area needs a specific "cave manager" as a matter of priority.
-There have been several more caves gated in the National Park.
-These gates continue to be made out of inappropriate materials and inappropriate design.
-Additionally, the gates are not being developed according to accepted cave gate guidelines which need to allow fauna passage.
-The recommendations by a biologist who specialised in bats were ignored.
-This is of concern to the local speleological groups.
-Although, the Permit system is working well and there is little observable damage in the caves, there is a need for an integrated approach to management in the area.
-Finally, speleological group members continue to work very closely with C.A.L.M. staff: providing education about karst issues and assisting with local projects.
+There is a need for an integrated approach to management in the area.
+In this area, speleological group members continue to work very closely with CALM staff: providing education about karst issues, training of CALM staff and assisting with local projects.

-We are concerned regarding the situation for the cave fauna in the stream caves.
+The main concern is the situation for the cave fauna in the stream caves.
 Further to what was reported previously, the CALM, Water Corporation and Waters and Rivers Commission have been artificially maintaining water to certain areas in attempts to maintain the subterranean stygofauna habitats.
-The cave streams and root matt communities have been affected by the lowered water table in the area – a result of several factors (climate, pine trees on the eastern catchment and water abstraction) in the area.
-Three adaptive projects have occurred to date.
-The Government project to direct artificial supplementation to the cave stream in the Crystal Cave was considered successful.
+The Government project to direct artificial supplementation to the cave stream in the Crystal Cave was considered successful and significant funding was provided.
 The Government allocated several million dollars to establishing a new bore in the area and to permanently artificially supplement the Crystal Cave Stream.
+It is understood that this project lasted only several weeks and that the water has been switched off due to concerns regarding oxidised irons in the karst system.
 It is our understanding that there is no longer any living stygofauna in this cave.
 It is still our opinion that the Government needs to hasten their plans to reduce the Pine Tree Plantations in the east.
-This should be a priority as the catchment to the east is significant to the karst hydrology.
+We reiterate that this should be a priority as the catchment to the east is significant to the karst hydrology.

 Several other caves have significant fauna and root matt communities.
-At this stage, the water levels in these caves are being artificially supplemented and monitored.
+The water levels in these caves are being artificially supplemented and monitored.
 Several caves have plastic lined pools, artificial pumps and soak wells to facilitate an even water table level.
-Of particular concern is the situation where the National Park does not have a dedicated scientific officer to oversee or monitor the adaptive research that is occurring in the National Park.
-There is also a need for specific monitoring and implementation of plans.
-These issues need to be addressed by the WA Government as a matter of priority.
+It is concerning that the National Park still does not have a dedicated scientific officer to oversee or monitor the adaptive research that is occurring in the National Park.
+There is a need for specific monitoring and implementation of plans.
+The WA Government needs to address these issues as a matter of priority.

-The main "works" that occurred this year was the sealing of the Crystal Cave carpark.
-The National Park did not understand speleologists concern about bitumising the area so close to the cave (a cave which is having significant hydrological issues).
-This large area of runoff is channelled away from the cave and reduces natural infiltration methods.
-Finally, and unfortunately, CALM did not obtain any further capital works funding in their budget.
+Unfortunately, CALM has still not obtained any further capital works funding in their budget.
 The plans to alter the lighting in Crystal Cave, to remove the lampenflora or to upgrade the infrastructure will not happen in the near future.
-All of this is of great concern and indicates a lack of awareness of broad karst management, and specifically regarding the management of this important karst area.
+All of this is of great concern and indicates a lack of awareness of broad karst management, and the management of this important karst area.

 3B Carabooda Area: